-Upon the lodging of the asylum application, the Migration Agency reception officer enquires about the applicant’s financial situation.[1]
-An asylum seeker who wants to receive daily allowance must apply for it in writing.
+Upon the lodging of the asylum application, the Swedish Migration Agency reception officer enquires about the applicant’s financial situation.[1]
+An asylum seeker who wants to receive a daily allowance must apply for it in writing.
 The application must contain an explanation that the information provided in the application is correct.[2]
-Anyone who has been granted daily allowance is obliged to report changed income and other conditions that may affect the right to or the amount of the aid.
+Anyone who has been granted a daily allowance is obliged to report changed income and other conditions that may affect the right to or the amount of the aid.

-Following an amendment to the Reception of Asylum Seekers Act (LMA) introduced in 2016 some applicants no longer have the right to reception conditions when they have received a decision on deportation which can no longer be appealed, or whose period for voluntary return has ended (they are then no longer formally considered to be asylum applicants).
-This is the case for adult applicants without children who then lose their right to reception conditions i.e. the right to a daily allowance and accommodation provided by the Migration Agency.
+Following an amendment to the Reception of Asylum Seekers Act (LMA) introduced in 2016, some applicants no longer have the right to reception conditions when they have received a decision on deportation which can no longer be appealed, or whose period for voluntary return has ended (they are then no longer formally considered to be asylum applicants).
+This is the case for adult applicants without children who then lose their right to reception conditions (i.e. the right to a daily allowance and accommodation provided by the Swedish Migration Agency).
 Adult applicants always have the right to emergency health care (health care that cannot be deferred, maternal healthcare, healthcare related to abortion and health care in relation to contraception).[5]
 If they refuse to leave their accommodation at that point, they may be forcibly removed and be subjected to criminal sanctions.[6]
-If a family is in a similar situation the adult is entitled to a reduced allowance, whereas the children are still allowed standard allowance.
-The family will also keep their right to accommodation.
-The restrictive changes introduced in 2016 have left many persons destitute and homeless or reliant on support from individuals or civil society organisations.
-These restrictive changes have led to criticism from civil society, as organisations such as the Red Cross have pointed out that the reform has led more people to turn to civil society organisations to ask for assistance with accommodation, food and health care.[7]

 In cases where it is considered “obviously unreasonable” to cease the right to reception conditions, the right to such conditions will not cease and particularly vulnerable persons can therefore be exempted.[10]